Skip to content

 http://localhost:8080/health

-1. Login via POST /admin/v1/auth/login to obtain cookies
+1. Login via POST /admin/v1/auth/login and store cookies

 Example: